tonethar/IGME-230-GDD-2017-Fall/projects/project3.md

 - `querySelector()` and `querySelectorAll()` for DOM traversal (DO NOT use the older methods)
 - Utilize at least one ES6 `class` of your own creation
 - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code should be factored out and placed in a separate function.
 - Separation of Concern.
 Similar to how the *Circle Blast!
 HW* was structured, have a separate .js file for your classes, utility functions, and main code.
-If you have more than 3 CSS rules, then put then in an external stylesheet.
+If you have more than 3 CSS rules, then put them in an external stylesheet.
 - Variable and function names must begin with a lowercase letter.
 - Well-commented code.
 Each and every function gets a comment indicating what it does.
 - Delete or comment out your `console.log()` calls.